-3 reasons investors are flocking to the “Heart of E-Commerce Corridor”
+Three reasons investors are flocking to the ‘heart of e-commerce’ corridor

-The “Heart of E-Commerce Corridor,” comprised of Columbus, Cincinnati and Louisville, is attracting serious investor attention due to its robust e-commerce infrastructure.
+Comprised of Columbus, Cincinnati and Louisville, the corridor is attracting serious investor attention due to its robust e-commerce infrastructure

 E-commerce is on the rise and is transforming the way consumers shop.
-According to Forrester Research Inc., online sales will account for 17 percent of all U.S. retail sales by the year 2022.
+According to Forrester Research Inc., online sales will account for 17% of all U.S. retail sales by the year 2022.

-From 2013 to 2018, 44 percent of leasing activity in the corridor derived from e-commerce operations and it shows no signs of slowing.
+From 2013 to 2018, 44% of leasing activity in the corridor derived from e-commerce operations and it shows no signs of slowing.

 Therefore, if you want to keep up with evolving buying trends, now is the time to invest in fulfillment space.

 This growth has catapulted the “heart of e-commerce” corridor, which consists of Columbus, Cincinnati and Louisville, into a league of its own.
 This year especially, these cities have shown earnest promise for e-commerce investors:

 - Columbus — three speculative warehouses totaling 2.2 million square feet broke ground, including two over 800,000 square feet

 - Cincinnati — development hit an all-time high with over 10 million square feet of industrial space under construction

 - Louisville — institutional developers have secured land that could potentially introduce 3 million square feet to the market in the next 18 months